ChoiceCoin/Algo-Compliance/README.md

 The Choice Database has 5 sub-databases.
 The main database is the SEC Enforcement sub-database, which contains over 2,000 data points relating to SEC enforcement actions relating to blockchain technology, digital assets, and cryptocurrency.
 The 5 sub-databases are:

-1. SEC Enforcement
+1. *SEC Enforcement.* The SEC Enforcement sub-database contains information relating to SEC enforcement actions.
-2. Cases
-3. Legislation and Regulation (Legreg)
-4. Litigation
-5. Secondary Sources

-The SEC Enforcement sub-database contains information relating to SEC enforcement actions.
-The Cases sub-database contains information relating to important federal securities cases and common precedents in the cryptocurrency space.
-The Legreg sub-database contains information about statutes that regulate the blockchain industry.
-The Litigation sub-database contains information relating to private blockchain and cryptocurrency litigation.
-The Secondary Sources sub-database contains information relating to academic articles on the topic of digital asset regulation.
+2. *Cases.* The Cases sub-database contains information relating to important federal securities cases and common precedents in the cryptocurrency space.
+3. *Legislation and Regulation (Legreg).* The Legreg sub-database contains information about statutes that regulate the blockchain industry.
+4. *Litigation.* The Litigation sub-database contains information relating to private blockchain and cryptocurrency litigation.
+5. *Secondary Sources.* The Secondary Sources sub-database contains information relating to academic articles on the topic of digital asset regulation.

 For referrence, the database uses a coding scheme for several Boolean variables where 1 means yes or present and 0 means no or absent.
 Additionally, many of the variables use natrual langugage text.